RU09342/lab-6taking-control-over-your-embedded-life-brad-brandon_lab6/High Power Control/README.md

 The exact opposite effect was observed in the high-side switch when it was tested.
 The Mosfet switching speed was very limited compared to that of the relay.
 At a frequency of just 1.5Hz, the switch was unable to keep up and the output of the circuit began to hang at a high output or low output for extended periods of time.

 ## Limiting Current Draw
-To help lesson the current, an additional resistor can be applied in series with the Power Resistor.
+To help reduce the current, an additional resistor can be applied in series with the Power Resistor.